Does Oregon have state overtime laws that are different from federal law?

 Does Oregon have a minimum wage that is different from federal law?

-The Oregon minimum wage is $9.25 per hour.
+The Oregon minimum wage is $10.25 per hour until July 1, 2018 when it will rise to $10.75 per hour.
 Each year, on January 1, the minimum wage is adjusted based on increases in the U.S. City Consumer Price Index.
 This minimum wage requirement applies to trainees and minors.

 The following employees are not covered by Oregon's minimum wage: